-- H 3.1: Encourage housing developers to produce affordable units by providing assistance and incentives for projects that include new affordable units available to lower-/moderate-income households or special-needs housing. - H 3.2: The County should advocate for revisions to State laws that will make affordable housing easier to achieve, including but not limited to issues related to requiring the payment of prevailing wage, burdensome California Environmental Quality Act (CEQA) requirements adversely affecting housing production, tax code reform, and tools and funding for affordable housing while recognizing the need to maintain the integrity of existing residential communities. - H 3.3: The County should allow housing developments with at least 20-percent affordable housing and onsite inventory housing sites that have been counted in previous Housing Element cycles as a by-right use. - H 3.4: The County should continue to provide Section 8 Housing Choice Voucher assistance to eligible households and pursue funding for additional vouchers. - H 3.5: The County should prioritize opportunities for providing low and very low-income housing in multifamily development projects through individual project negotiation, through the exploring of the preparation of inclusionary housing opportunities requirements, or through other means, whichever may be deemed most effective. - H 3.6: The County should evaluate the availability of publicly owned land for the development of affordable housing, in cooperation with the County's Housing Authority and coordination with affected communities and non-profit and for-profit developers. - H 3.7: The County should pursue all available federal, state, and local funds to assist in housing rehabilitation and preservation of at-risk units. - H 3.8: Promote the rehabilitation and preservation of farmworker housing. - H 3.9: The County should strive to preserve all deed-restricted affordable dwelling units in the unincorporated County that are at risk of converting to market-rate. - The County's code enforcement officers should continue to require the abatement of unsafe housing H 3.10: conditions while giving property owners adequate time to correct deficiencies.
+- H 3.1: Encourage housing developers to produce affordable units by providing assistance and incentives for projects that include new affordable units available to lower-/moderate-income households or special-needs housing. - The County should advocate for revisions to State laws that will make affordable housing easier to H 3.2: achieve, including but not limited to issues related to requiring the payment of prevailing wage, burdensome California Environmental Quality Act (CEQA) requirements adversely affecting housing production, tax code reform, and tools and funding for affordable housing while recognizing the need to maintain the integrity of existing residential communities. - H 3.3: The County should allow housing developments with at least 20-percent affordable housing and onsite inventory housing sites that have been counted in previous Housing Element cycles as a by-right use. - The County should continue to provide Section 8 Housing Choice Voucher assistance to eligible H 3.4: households and pursue funding for additional vouchers. - H 3.5: The County should prioritize opportunities for providing low and very low-income housing in multifamily development projects through individual project negotiation, through the exploring the preparation of inclusionary housing opportunities, or through other means, whichever may be deemed most effective. - The County should evaluate the availability of publicly owned land for the development of affordable H 3.6: housing, in cooperation with the County's Housing Authority and coordination with affected communities and non-profit and for-profit developers. - The County should pursue all available federal, state, and local funds to assist in housing H 3.7: rehabilitation and preservation of at-risk units. - Promote the rehabilitation and preservation of farmworker housing.
+H 3.8: - H 3.9: The County should strive to preserve all deed-restricted affordable dwelling units in the unincorporated County that are at risk of converting to market-rate. - H 3.10: The County's code enforcement officers should continue to require the abatement of unsafe housing conditions while giving property owners adequate time to correct deficiencies.